UMCSTaR/ABS_MoC_vs_pt_Outcome/README.md

 - **PFfirstR**:	Pass/Fail result in first ReCert attempt
 - **ReCeverPassed**:	Candidate has passed at least one ReCert exam (1), or attempted but never passed (0)

-Only use data used before 2017
+Only use certification data after 1976 and before 2017
 > They changed their process to an annual certification starting in 2018.
 Therefore, I think we should only analyze data until 2017, just to keep the method cleaner.
 We can list this as a limitation. - Andrew Jones
+> ABS introduced time-limited MOC certification in 1976.

 ### Cohort definition